Smoothing of operator semigroups under relatively bounded perturbations: Robustness of ultracontractivity under unbounded perturbations

 (b) Condition~\ref{assume:it:admissibleX} is particularly relevant in systems and control theory:~given a Banach space $Y$ and a $C_0$-semigroup $(T(t))_{t\ge 0}$ on a Banach space $X$, an \emph{observation operator} $B\in \calL(X_1,Y)$ is called \emph{zero-class $L^1$-admissible} if there exists a function $\tilde{q} : [0,\infty) \to [0,\infty)$ such that $\lim_{t \downarrow 0} \tilde q(t)=0$ and

 In particular, zero-class $L^1$-admissibility implies~\eqref{assume:eq:zero-class}, which in turn ensures that $B$ is $A$-bounded (see Appendix~\ref{appendix:spectrum} for a definition) with $A$-bound strictly less than $1$; see \cite[Exercise~III-2.18(2)]{EngelNagel}.
-Sufficient conditions for $L^1$-admissibility of observation operators using order properties were recently given in \cite{AroraGlueckPaunonenSchwenninger2024}, see, in particular, \cite[Corollary~5.3 and Appendix~A]{AroraGlueckPaunonenSchwenninger2024}.
-Its relation with the dual property -- zero-class admissibility of control operators -- can be found in \cite[Theorem~6.9]{Weiss1989a} and \cite{AroraSchwenninger2024}.
+Sufficient conditions for $L^1$-admissibility of observation operators using order properties were recently given in \cite{AroraGlueckPaunonenSchwenninger2025}, see, in particular, \cite[Corollary~5.3 and Appendix~A]{AroraGlueckPaunonenSchwenninger2025}.
+Its relation with the dual property -- zero-class admissibility of control operators -- can be found in \cite[Theorem~6.9]{Weiss1989a} and \cite{AroraSchwenninger2025}.

-(c) We have called condition~\ref{assume:it:ultracontractive} `ultracontractivity' since it is an abstract version of the classical notion as seen in, for instance, the well-known monograph of Davies~\cite[Chapter 2]{Davies1990} where $X=L^2(\Omega)$ for a bounded open set $\Omega\subseteq\bbR^n$ and $V=L^\infty(\Omega)\hookrightarrow X$.
-Then in many cases, e.g.\ when $(T(t))_{t\ge 0}$ is a symmetric Markovian semigroup, the optimal exponent in~\eqref{assume:eq:ultracontractive} is explicitly known to be $\alpha = \frac{\mu}{4}$, where $\mu>0$ is the parameter appearing in the Sobolev-type inequality
+(c) We have called condition~\ref{assume:it:ultracontractive} `ultracontractivity' since it is an abstraction of the classical notion as seen in, for instance, the well-known monograph of Davies~\cite[Chapter 2]{Davies1990} where $X=L^2(\Omega)$ for a bounded open set $\Omega\subseteq\bbR^n$ and $V=L^\infty(\Omega)\hookrightarrow X$.
+Then in many cases, e.g.\ when $(T(t))_{t\ge 0}$ is a symmetric Markovian semigroup, the exponent in~\eqref{assume:eq:ultracontractive} is explicitly known to be $\alpha = \frac{\mu}{4}$, where $\mu>0$ is the parameter appearing in the Sobolev-type inequality

 An overview of key results in the classical theory can be found in~\cite[Section 7]{Arendt2004-survey}.
 A characterisation of this property in terms of the domain of the generator was recently given in \cite[Theorem~4.1]{AroraGlueck23}. \end{remarks}